mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.4/install/install-airgapped/index.md

 The RPM packages installed by Konvoy:

-- yum-plugin-versionlock
 - chrony
+- conntrack
-- libseccomp
+- containerd.io
 - container-selinux, on RHEL you can install the [Centos RPM][selinux-rpm] directly
+- cri-tools
+- ebtables
+- iproute
-- containerd.io
+- iptables
-- nfs-utils
+- kubeadm
 - kubectl
+- kubelet
 - kubernetes-cni
+- libblkid
+- libnetfilter_cthelper
+- libnetfilter_cttimeout
+- libnetfilter_queue
-- kubelet
+- libseccomp
-- cri-tools
+- libuuid
-- kubeadm
+- nfs-utils
 - nvme-cli (only on AWS)
 - nvidia-container-runtime (for GPU enabled machines)
+- socat
+- util-linux
+- yum-plugin-versionlock

 There may be additional dependencies that need to be installed that can be found in the standard CentOS/RHEL repositories